reumandc/TomAnderson_WIdeer/README.md

 # Synchrony Causes Major Cycles in Deer Populations and Deer-Vehicle Collisions Across Wisconsin: Introduction to the Repository of All Analyses Supporting the Paper

-Thomas L. Anderson, Southeast Missouri State University
+Thomas L. Anderson, Appalachian State University
 Lawrence W. Sheppard, University of Kansas
 Jonathan A. Walter, University of Virginia
 Robert E. Rolley, Wisconsin Department of Natural Resources